 |Security updates||The last update - January 2020 - has now happened for the newest 1709 branch.
 Theoretically, the OS is vulnerable after this, though in practice Windows 10 Mobile is now battle hardened and also a miniscule target for attackers, so the lack of updates won't actually be an issue.
 I'd suggest that lack of support also means that people at Microsoft won't be testing services against Windows 10 Mobile any more, but we all know that they haven't been doing this for some time, sadly.|

 If something goes horribly wrong and you need a fresh start then there are a couple of PC-based utilities to help out (WDRT, OTC Updater), though they rely on the original phone 'images' being still available on Microsoft's servers.
 I can't imagine the download bandwidth here amounts to much, but Microsoft will, at some point, shut down these servers, probably because things are changing server-side to accommodate new services and platforms.
 No end date is known, I'd guess, 2021 or beyond.
-They're all still working right now, in April 2020, though I've had some reports on over-the-air updates being flaky for older phones.
+They're all still working right now, at the end of April 2020, though I've had some reports on over-the-air updates being flaky for older phones.
 I'll report back as needed.

 If all else fails, sites like lumiafirmware.com appear to have archived all the device images from Microsoft's servers.
 Actually flashing them on isn't trivial, so I'll save a tutorial for when the official utilities break!